 PC EISA Card Pinout and Board Size

 The EISA (Extended Industry Standard Architecture) or Enhanced ISA bus operated at 8MHz using a 8/16/32 bit data bus.
 The EISA interface was another PC Expansion Bus which was also compatible with ISA.
 An ISA card will work in a EISA slot, but an EISA board will not work in an AT slot.
 All of the PC-XT and PC-AT fingers reside on an EISA board/connector.
 The actual EISA fingers (pin) reside below the XT and AT fingers on an EISA board.
 The EISA bus (in one mode) used both edges of the clock, with the rising edge used to output address, and the falling edge to place the data on the bus.
 Three other transfer modes were available.
 The EISA bus does not allow the board skirts that were common with the older XT cards.
-The EISA cards are the same size as the AT cards.
-The new address lines are termed "LA#", all address lines are latched.
-Refer to the EISA Pinout table below for EISA signal names and pin out information.
+The EISA cards are the same size as the AT cards [shown below].

 The Board size and Pinout for the Extended Industry Standard Architecture [EISA] bus is shown below.
 The EISA bus may also be called the Enhanced ISA bus.
-The EISA bus is obsolete and should not be used for new systems.
-However the pin out table may be used for legacy computer systems.

 PC Card Size